 Some discussion of the correlations in the above table follows.
-We note that all the stocks are positively correlated with the DOW; CSC and CSCO moderately-high correlated (~.60), and SYY/SMJ are faintly correlated.
-The correlation between CSC and CSCO is high, almost 87%, but not as high as SYY and SMJ, at 97%.
+We note that all the stocks are positively correlated with the DOW; CSC and CSCO moderately-high correlated (~.50-60), and SYY/SMJ are faintly correlated.
+The correlation between CSC and CSCO is high, almost 84%, and SYY and SMJ are also high at 87%.
 Both pairs of stocks are in the same sector (tech and food service), so this is not surprising.
 Both SYY and SMJ are negatively correlated with CSCO/CSC, which is good in portfolio theory.